 Most applicants will get an instant decision, but it could take longer in some cases.
 Chase may contact you for more information.

 - Personal identifying information, including SSN, email address, and phone number

 - Total annual income, and source of income

 Alternatives to the Chase Freedom Unlimited Card

-- Capital One® Quicksilver® Cash Rewards Card: no annual fee, 1.5% cash back, 9-month 0% offer for purchases and balance transfers
+- Capital One® Quicksilver® Cash Rewards Credit Card (Review): no annual fee, 1.5% cash back, 9-month 0% offer for purchases and balance transfers

-- HSBC Cash Rewards Mastercard® (Review): no annual fee, 1.65% cash back equivalent, 15-month 0% balance transfer offer
+- HSBC Cash Rewards Mastercard® credit card (Review): no annual fee, 1.65% cash back equivalent, None purchase and balance transfer APR for None

-- Discover it® Credit Card (Review): no annual fee, 5% cash back rotating bonus categories, double cash back the first year
+- Discover it® Cash Back Credit Card (Review): no annual fee, 5% cash back rotating bonus categories, double cash back the first year

 - 2% cash back for every purchase you make